 Port 0: Interface: eth7 Port speed: 10000 Mbps Port status: enabled, SFP present, signal detected, link active Mirroring: off Promiscuous mode: off Bypass-only mode: off MAC address: 64:3f:5f:01:13:18 RX packets: 1514936895 ignored: 20578657 error: 145683 dropped: 0 TX packets: 615149369

-RX Packets: - refers to the number of packets received by the NIC hardware.
+RX Packets: refers to the total number of packets received by the NIC hardware.

-ignored: - refers to the packets that didn't match the MAC address.
-It is incremented when the NIC receives a packet that is unicast but destined to a different address other than the MAC of the port/interface in question.
-This is not as a result of load of any problem with the NIC/host, but that the device on the other end of the wire is sending packets not destined for this device.
+ignored: refers to packets that did not match the local MAC address.
+It is incremented when the NIC receives a packet that is unicast but destined to a different destination address.
+This is not as a result of load or any problem with the NIC/host, but that the device on the other end of the wire is sending packets not destined for this device.

-error: - refers to packets which failed CRC.
-A common cause of this type of behaviour is poor signal from the other end e.g. a bad cable or optical splitter.
+error: refers to packets which failed CRC checking.
+A common cause of this type of behaviour is poor signal from the other end, e.g. a bad cable or optical splitter.
+To investigate run

 exanic-config exanicX:Y sfp status at both ends of the link.

-dropped: refers to packets lost as a result of insufficient PCIe bandwidth to transfer the packets into host memory.
+dropped: refers to packets lost as a result of insufficient PCIe bandwidth to transfer all packets into host memory.
+If this occurs, check

 Packet counters in ifconfig

-dropped in ifconfig counter can be a result of:
+dropped in ifconfig counters can be a result of: